-The Farm Credit Act requires premium assessments to be 20 basis points (0.20%) on adjusted insured debt outstanding unless they are reduced by the FCSIC board of directors.
-There is a risk surcharge of up to 10 basis points (0.10%) on nonaccrual loans and on other-than-temporarily impaired investments.
-In addition, the Farm Credit Act reduces the total insured debt on which premiums are assessed and requires premiums to be based on outstanding insured debt obligations adjusted downward by 90% of federal government-guaranteed loans and investments.
+The Farm Credit Act requires premium assessments to be 20 basis points on adjusted insured debt outstanding unless they are reduced by the FCSIC board of directors.
+There is a risk surcharge of up to 10 basis points on nonaccrual loans and on other-than-temporarily impaired investments.
+In addition, the Farm Credit Act reduces the total insured debt on which premiums are assessed and requires premiums to be based on outstanding insured debt obligations adjusted downward by 90% of federal government-guaranteed loans and investments and by 80% of state government-guaranteed loans and investments.

-The unallocated Insurance Fund began 2023 at 1.97% of the secure base amount.
-The board of directors set premium accrual rates at its February 8, 2023, meeting at 18 basis points (0.18%) on average adjusted insured debt.
-The board also continued the assessment of the surcharge of 10 basis points (0.10%) on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
+The unallocated Insurance Fund began 2024 at 2.0% of the secure base amount.
+The board of directors set premium accrual rates at its February 7, 2024, meeting at 10 basis points on average adjusted insured debt.
+The board also continued the assessment of the surcharge of 10 basis points on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.

-At its July 12, 2023 meeting, the board of directors reviewed premiums and voted to maintain the premium accrual rate on average adjusted insured debt at 18 basis points (0.18%).
-The board also continued the assessment of the surcharge of 10 basis points on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the second half of 2023.
+At its July 10, 2024, meeting, the board of directors reviewed premiums and voted to maintain the premium accrual rate on average adjusted insured debt at 10 basis points.
+The board also continued the assessment of the surcharge of 10 basis points on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the second half of 2024.
 The most important determinants in setting premium accrual rates are the Insurance Fund balance and prospects for Systemwide debt growth during the year.

-During 2023, insured debt outstanding increased by 6.7%.
-The Insurance Fund finished 2023 above the 2% secure base level, at 2.03% of adjusted insured obligations or \$128 million above the target level.
+During 2024, insured debt outstanding increased by 7.8%.
+The Insurance Fund finished 2024 above the 2% secure base level, at 2.02% of adjusted insured obligations or \$82 million above the target level.